mr2raccoon/caactus/README.md

 1. Go to [zenodo](https://doi.org/10.5281/zenodo.18799803) to download the sample data.
 2. Unpack the `.zip`-file into your project folder.
 3. The path to where you unpacked the sample data will be your main folder (e.g. `/home/usr/Documents/sampledata_CD6_zenodo`).
-4. To showcase the functionalties, the ilastik steps have been pretrained.
+4. To showcase the functionalities, the ilastik steps have been pretrained.
 Use caactus in batch-mode for the following steps.
 From the dropdown menu in **Global settings** in the GUI, select `batch`

 > [!NOTE]
 > Some subdirectories are intentionally left empty.
 The tutorial is designed to show how the batch mode works with pretrained models. `0_1_original_tif_training_images` stays empty; the other empty subdirectories will be filled as you follow the steps below.

 5. make sure you have caactus installed (see Installation above)
-6. make sure you have the caactus environmnet activated
+6. make sure you have the caactus environment activated
 ```bash
 conda activate caactus-env
 ```
-7. now simply type `caactus` and hit `enter`to start the graphical user interace
+7. now simply type `caactus` and hit `enter` to start the graphical user interface
 ```bash
 caactus
 ```
 8. We recommend working with two screens.
-This allows to follow the instructions implemented in the caactus GUI while performing the steps in ilastik and quickly switiching back to the caactus steps for fast completion of the pipeline.
+This allows to follow the instructions implemented in the caactus GUI while performing the steps in ilastik and quickly switching back to the caactus steps for fast completion of the pipeline.

 ### 8.2 Global Settings

-1. On the top, enter the path to your mainfolder.
+1. On the top, enter the path to your main folder.

 ![main_folder](caactus/gui/assets/images/set_mainfolderpath.png)